MizukiBelhi/ExtendedUI/README.md

 ExtendedUI requires [cwAPI](https://github.com/fiote/treeofsavior-addons) from [fiote](https://github.com/fiote/) to work!

-If you do not want to install cwAPI, ExtendedUI has a package with cwAPI included.
-(It is always better to download cwAPI yourself)

 Go to [Releases](https://github.com/MizukiBelhi/ExtendedUI/releases) and download the package that suits you best.

 Extract the package into your '\Steam\SteamApps\common\TreeOfSavior\' folder.